erfanium/abstract-client/README.md

 **Under development**

 ## Pros
-Clients that are created by this standard has these features *by default*:
+Clients that have implemented this standard has these features *by default*:

 ### Standard
 Uses web-fetch api and other low-level standart stuff.